Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Density bounds for the MM scheme

 \subsection{A single minimization step for $\SHK$}

-We will proceed with the theorem for the spherical Hellinger Kantorovich describing the propagation of density bounds for the incremental minimization scheme for the gradient system $(\calP(\YX),\SHK,\E)$.
+We will proceed with the theorem for the spherical Hellinger Kantorovich describing the propagation of density bounds for the incremental minimization scheme for the gradient system $(\calP(\YX),\E,\SHK)$.

-For retrieving density bounds for the case where the metric is the spherical Hellinger Kantorovich instead of the standard Hellinger Kantorovich, one does not need to impose any extra assumptions on the derivative of $E.$ The purpose for this assumption in the previous section, was to discourage low values of the density.
-Since, the functional does not prefer very low density, and moving mass in order to create this density increases the cost of the transportation, one can, by contradictions discard a case like this.
-However for the case of the spherical Hellinger Kantorovich, one can utilize the fact that the total mass remain fixed in order to negate the existence of such a possibility.
-Indeed the main argument for the spherical Hellinger Kantorovich goes as follows.
-If the assumption for the lower bound of $\rho_{1}$ is violated, then the fact that the mass remains constant, guarantees the existence of two sets $\A,\B$ of positive measure that lead to the contradiction.
-More specifically, for mass leaving $\A$, we have growth (i.e. $q>1$), with a resulting density at the target bigger than $c_{\min}.$ At the same time for $\B,$ we have that the final density is strictly smaller than $c_{\min}$ and part of the mass that left $\B$ was destroyed, (i.e. $q<1$).
-One can show that it is cheaper to reduce the growth of the mass leaving $\A$ and going $\bfT(A)$ resulting in less density in $\bfT(A)$, where at the same time for the mass leaving $\B$ we retain a portion at place instead of destroying it during the transportation, which again leads to a cheaper cost.
+The main argument for the spherical Hellinger Kantorovich goes as follows.
+If the assumption for either bounds of $\rho_{1}$ is violated, then the fact that the mass remains constant, guarantees the existence of two sets $\A,\B$ of positive measure that will lead to a contradiction.
+More specifically, for mass leaving $\A$, we have growth (i.e. $q>1$), with a resulting density at the target bigger than some constant $c.$ At the same time for $\B,$ we have that the final density is strictly smaller than $c$ and part of the mass that left $\B$ was destroyed, (i.e. $q<1$).
+One can show that it is cheaper to reduce the growth of the mass leaving $\A$ and going $\bfT(\A)$ resulting in less density in $\bfT(\A)$, where at the same time for the mass leaving $\B$ we retain a portion at place instead of destroying it during the transportation, which again leads to a cheaper cost.
 This way we can construct a new measure that contradicts the optimality of $\mu_{1}.$